partiql/partiql-lang-kotlin/README.md

 - `docs/user` documentation for developers embedding the interpreter in an application.
 - `docs/dev` documentation for developers of the interpreter library.
 - `lang` contains the source code of the library containing the interpreter.
-- `lang/src/jmh` contains the JMH benchmarks for PartiQL.
+- `jmh` contains the JMH benchmarks for PartiQL.
 - `cli` contains the source code of the command-line interface and interactive prompt.
 (CLI/REPL)
 - `testframework` contains the source code of the integration test framework.
 - `integration-test/test-scripts` contains the test scripts executed by the test framework as part of the